openstack/kuryr-kubernetes/doc/source/installation/devstack/containerized.rst

-It's important to understand that kuryr-cni is only a storage pod i.e. it is actually idling with ``sleep infinity`` once all the files are copied into correct locations on k8s host.
+It's important to understand that kuryr-cni is only a storage pod i.e. it is actually idling with ``sleep infinity`` once all the files are copied into correct locations on Kubernetes host.

 You can force it to redeploy new files by killing it.
 DaemonSet controller should make sure to restart it with new image and configuration files. ::